Fill out New York State forms

 |---|---|---|---|

-| New York State Department of State (Division of Licensing Services) Property Condition Disclosure Statement (DOS-1614-f) | Disclose known property conditions to home buyer | Seller of one-to-four family residential property | Before buyer signs binding contract of sale |
+| New York State Department of State (Division of Licensing Services) Property Condition Disclosure Statement (DOS-1614-f) | Discloses known residential property conditions and environmental risks to potential buyers. | Sellers of one-to-four family residential properties in New York. | Before a buyer signs a binding contract of sale for the property. |

-| New York State Department of Labor (NYSDOL) Division of Labor Standards Complaint Form (LS 223) | File wage or labor standards complaint against employer | Employee (complainant) against an employer | When unpaid wages or labor violations occur |
+| New York State Department of Labor (NYSDOL) Division of Labor Standards Complaint Form (LS 223) | Reports unpaid wages, overtime, or other labor law violations to the state. | Employees who have not been paid correctly by their employer. | When seeking to recover unpaid wages, sick leave, or holiday pay. |

-| New York State Department of Labor, Division of Labor Standards Complaint Form (LS 223) | Report wage, sick leave, or non-wage violations | Employee filing against employer for violations | When experiencing wage or labor standard issues |
+| New York State Department of Labor, Division of Labor Standards Complaint Form (LS 223) | Initiates an investigation into wage theft, minimum wage, or overtime violations. | Workers or complainants filing a formal labor standards grievance against an employer. | When an employer fails to provide proper pay stubs or meal periods. |

 Tips for New York State forms